microchip-pic-avr-examples/avr64ea48-digital-filters-studio/kalman/README.md

 |---------------|-----------|-------------------------|-------------------|
 |A=3x3, B= null | `float`   | 1784                    | 40166             |

 To be able to measure the speed of the Kalman filter, connect an oscilloscope or a logic analyzer to PORT D - PIN 6 and measure the time when the pin is high.
+Divide that time measurement by the clock period to obtain the number of cycles.

 ## Limitations
 The repo has the following limitations